-In order to make room on the shelves, many retailers will discount holiday toys as deeply as 70 percent to push them.
+In order to make room on the shelves, many retailers will discount holiday toys 50% or more to get rid of them.
 Head to the stores on Boxing Day and stock up for your kids’ birthdays — and buy some spares for nieces, nephews and school friends’ birthday parties.

 Even if it has a holiday scent, that deodorant will still do the same job as a regularly priced stick — and it might come with a discounted shampoo and conditioner, too.

 In the weeks after Christmas, ’tis the season for big video games sales, according to DealNews.
-For PC gamers, Steam holds two major sales every year: one in winter and one in summer.
-The Steam Winter Sale starts just before Christmas and runs all the way through the beginning of the new year.
-And if you’re more into console games, GameStop holds a buy-two-get-one-free sale for used games just before New Year’s Day.
-Consider it training — if you’re a good enough gamer, you can make millions.
+For PC gamers, the Steam winter sale starts just before Christmas and runs all the way through the beginning of the new year.
+And if you’re more into console games, DealNews recommends checking Target for discounts of 25% off, or Nintendo’s eShop, which slashed up to 90% off select games last year.

 Home Goods and Decor

 Although deals on home goods are often associated with Black Friday, the day after Christmas is also a good time to buy.
-Last year, DealNews reported major discounts at stores like Wayfair, L.L.Bean, Houzz and Anthropologie.
+Last year, USA Today reported major discounts at stores like Wayfair, L.L.Bean, Houzz and Anthropologie.
 Plus, Yankee Candle offered $10 off select candles and 65% off sitewide.
 To get a jump on next year’s gifts and save in a big way, you may want to shop these sales.

-December is the best month of the year to buy new cars, according to CNN.
+December is one of the best months to buy new cars, according to U.S. News & World Report.
 That’s the time of year that dealers are most eager to clear out the previous year’s inventory to make way for the new year’s models.
 The discounts decrease in January, but as December marches on, dealers become even more willing to cut a deal, which makes the very end of the month the best time to buy.

-After Christmas, many retailers are dealing with an onslaught of returns — many of which come with opened packaging, after the Christmas morning chaos.
+After Christmas, retailers deal with an onslaught of returns — many of which come with opened packaging.
 As long as it still works the same, someone else’s frenzied excitement might mean money back in your wallet.
 Oftentimes, retailers offer open-box items — think electronics — for 20% off or more, according to DealNews.
 Check at Best Buy, Amazon Newegg and eBay for these types of items.
 However, make sure there’s a return policy in case the item doesn’t work as advertised.